sheilaaachan/myapp/README.md

 ## Please install ng-cordova-oauth in your project folder with following command
 bower install ng-cordova-oauth

+## Please install ngstorage in your project folder with following command
+bower install ngstorage

 ## Adding a platform target
 ionic platform ios android